 A nice feature is that it takes two different I/O operations to disable the watchdog timer, so there are slim chances of a runaway program turning off this protective feature.

 Motorola's widely-used 68332 variant of their CPU32 family (like most of these 68k embedded parts) also includes a watchdog.
 It's a simple-minded thing meant for low-reliability applications only.
-Unlike a lot of WDTs, user code must write two different values (0x55 and 0xaa) to the WDT control register to insure the device does not time out.
+Unlike a lot of WDTs, user code must write two different values (0x55 and 0xaa) to the WDT control register to ensure the device does not time out.
 This is a very good thing - it limits the chances of rogue software accidentally issuing the command needed to appease the watchdog.
 I'm not thrilled with the fact that any amount of time may elapse between the two writes (up to the timeout period).
-Two back-to-back writes would further reduce the chances of random watchdog tickles, though once would have to insure no interrupt could preempt the paired writes.
+Two back-to-back writes would further reduce the chances of random watchdog tickles, though once would have to ensure no interrupt could preempt the paired writes.
 And the 0x55/0xaa twosome is often used in RAM tests; since the 68k I/O registers are memory mapped, a runaway RAM test could keep the device from resetting.

 The 68332's WDT drives reset, not some exception handling interrupt or NMI.
 This makes a lot of sense, since any software failure that causes the stack pointer to go odd will crash the code, and a further exception-handling interrupt of any sort would drive the part into a "double bus fault".
 The hardware is such that it takes a reset to exit this condition.